Federico Piovaccari: Sampdoria

 On 8 July 2011, Piovaccari moved to another Serie B side, Sampdoria, for €3.5 million in a four-year contract.
 After appearing sparingly, he moved to Brescia on 31 January 2012, on loan until June (along with Salvatore Foti) and with Juan Antonio and Andrea Magrassi moving in the opposite direction.
 During the 2012 financial year, Piovaccari also signed a new contract which last until 30 June 2016.

 After returning to Sampdoria, Piovaccari was loaned out again to Novara, and subsequently served another temporary deal at Grosseto, featuring regularly with the latter.

-Steaua București (loan)
+Steaua Bucharest (FCSB) (loan)

-In July 2013, Piovaccari was loaned to Romanian club Steaua București in a season-long deal.
+In July 2013, Piovaccari was loaned to Romanian club FCSB in a season-long deal.
 He made his debut in the Romanian Supercup in a 3–0 win over Petrolul Ploiești, coming on as a substitute for Stefan Nikolić.

-On 24 July, Piovaccari scored his first goal for Steaua, in a 2–1 second leg win against Vardar Skopje in the campaign's UEFA Champions League qualifiers.
+On 24 July, Piovaccari scored his first goal for FCSB, in a 2–1 second leg win against Vardar Skopje in the campaign's UEFA Champions League qualifiers.
 He scored 16 goals during the campaign, winning the Liga I and the Supercupa României.